 More Water Talk and Action

-The City Board realised it had to have a permanent water supply and though it had four firm proposals, the talks carried on without any action!
+But it was about now that the City Board of Commissioners realised that the community had to have a permanent water supply and though the Board had four firm proposals, the talks carried on without any action!
 Other schemes were considered… grandiose thoughts like dams in the either the Waitakere or Hunua Ranges, and less-adventurous (and closer) plans for the spring at Seccombe’s Northern Brewery in Mountain Road, for the source at Cabbage Tree Swamp (Morningside) and its outlet at Western Springs.
-While costs were considered, and who was going to pay, it was decided to establish a temporary supply from the Domain.
+While costs were considered, and the inevitable question about who was going to pay, it was decided to establish a temporary supply from the Domain.

 The Domain Supply

-In January 1866 the project to get water from the Domain Springs to the town centre was complete.
+In early 1866 the project to get water from the Domain Springs to the town centre was complete.

 A brick-lined reservoir with a capacity of 60,000 gallons (280,000 l.) fed a filtration plant capable of processing half that capacity per day.
 A 4-inch (10 cm) pipe was laid taking water down to the bottom of Grafton Road near the Bowling Club (which survives) and then up the hill to Symonds Street (near present day St Paul’s Church) and down Wakefield Street to the town centre.
 There it was connected to an existing pipe in Queen Street with branch pipes installed in a few selected streets.

 The total cost was around £1,000: the pipes used had already been paid-for years before when the Provincial Government imported them for just such a project which had been cancelled.
 The valves, valve-boxes and iron mongery were supplied by local firm, T and S Morrin, manufactured in their downtown foundry.
 Remarkably, one of these valve-boxes survives in the Domain, a remnant of Auckland’s first public water supply pipeline.